 T.A.
 Law are acutely aware that this may leave many people without access to the advice that they need.
 We list below possible alternative sources of free help for Welfare Benefit Matters and a brief guide on to how to conduct your case yourself.
 If however you feel that you still need help T.A.
 Law does offer a low cost, fixed fee advice /advocacy service based approximately on Legal Aid rates.

 We have broken down the possible points at which you may need assistance into “steps” and are willing to provide help with any of the “steps” below at a rate agreed and fixed in advance.
 Some rates are quoted as variable.
 This is because no one’s case is the same.
 Some are relatively straightforward, others are more complex thus we offer a range of fixed fees to cover most situations.

 T.A.
-Law has skilled advisers in Welfare Benefits and can provide these services at a competitive rate – click here for more details.
+Law has skilled advisers in Welfare Benefits and can provide these services at an extremely competitive rate – click here for more details.

 Disputing DWP Decisions

 Whenever a decision is made regarding your entitlement to benefit you should receive a decision in writing.

 A review is where you are simply asking the DWP to look again at the decision – you may think the DWP did not understand your situation and by giving them more information you may persuade them to change their mind.
 A review is usually undertaken quite quickly, but will usually be done by the same people who made the original decision.

 An appeal is a request for the matter to be sent to a First Tier Appeal Tribunal.
 This can take a lot longer, but the First Tier Appeal Tribunal is independent of the DWP and your case is usually decided at a hearing which you can attend – this gives you a chance to fully explain your situation.